-Military releases videos seized in Yemen raid
+Military botches release of video seized in Yemen raid

 During the gun battle, which featured small arms fire, hand grenades and close air support strikes from US aircraft, al Qaeda fighters -- including some female combatants -- took up firing positions on the roof of a nearby building.
 As the US troops came under fire, they called in an airstrike against the building, which likely led to civilian casualties, military officials said.

-While analysts are still going through the data, officials believe it is highly possible that information seized in the raid could help prevent future terror attacks by Al Qaeda in the Arabian Peninsula.

-The group, also known as AQAP, is thought to be the most capable of al Qaeda's franchises and was behind a 2010 plot to put bombs on cargo planes bound for two US targets, both Jewish.
-In 2015, AQAP also claimed responsibility for the deadly attack on the Charlie Hebdo offices in Paris.
+The group is thought to be the most capable of al Qaeda's franchises.
+Besides the "shoebomber," the group was also behind the 2013 Boston Marathon attack, a 2010 plot to put bombs on cargo planes bound for two Jewish targets in the US and the deadly 2015 attack on the Charlie Hebdo offices in Paris.

-"The raid resulted in the seizure of materials and information that is yielding valuable intelligence to help partner nations deter and prevent future terror attacks in Yemen and across the world," Central Command said in a statement that followed the mission.

-Note: This story has been updated throughout to explain the mix-up over the video released by CENTCOM.
-Updates will continue as more information is available.